Classic Cars for sale (2576)back to search

 A fabulously stylish drophead, with beautiful, 'cutaway', shapely and curvacious wing design, complimented by separate running boards, themselves attractive.
 The coachwork was very well constructed by Tony Robinson, based on a Park Ward original design, the work being started in the 1970s, as confirmed by correspondence and documentation in the car's file.
 As well as the aforementioned wings, lovely design features include louvred bonnet & scuttle, twin rear-mounted spare wheels, with quarter bumpers, and a good deal more.
-Equipped with an impressive array of correct lamps & horns, including Lucas 'owl eyes' to the rear, as well as a very nice set of tools in the tray mounted in the side-hinged boot lid, the car is in excellent condition throughout, driving very nicely & sportingly, and comes with two large folders of invoices, detailing a comprehensive and thorough programme of restoration spanning three decades.
+Equipped with an impressive array of correct lamps & horns, including Lucas 'owl eyes' to the rear, as well as a very nice set of tools in the tray mounted in the side-hinged boot lid, the car is in excellent condition throughout, driving very nicely & sportingly, with the aftermarket overdrive is an ideal touring car.
+28GX comes with two large folders of invoices, detailing a comprehensive and thorough programme of restoration spanning three decades.
 A gorgeous specimen!

 Chassis No. 28GX Reg.
 No. ESJ 419 £240,000.

 Snippets: Vedonis - Underwear of the Gods, a Military Cross & a Brooklands Racer.